Iran’s President Pezeshkian visits injured, site of deadly port explosion

 Iran’s President Masoud Pezeshkian has visited hospitalized survivors of a huge explosion that rocked one of the country’s main ports, killing at least 40 people and injuring about 1,000 others.

-The visit by Pezeshkian Sunday followed Saturday’s massive blast at the Shahid Rajaee port outside of Bandar Abbas in southern Iran’s Hormozgan province
+The visit on Sunday followed a massive blast the day before at the Shahid Rajaee port outside of Bandar Abbas in southern Iran’s Hormozgan province.

 Recommended Storieslist of 3 items